IBM-Blockchain-Archive/marbles/docs/env_setup.md

 	git clone https://github.com/hyperledger/fabric.git
 	```

-3. Match this version to the commit level of your network (1st 7 characters will work)
+3. Match this version to the **commit hash** of your network/Fabric (the first 7 characters will work)
 	```
 	cd fabric
-	git checkout 14055d7
+	git checkout ae4e37d
 	```

 4. Confirm the level using git branch.
 It should show the commit level matching the one you provided.